Skip to main content

 Salep

-Hot milk drink thickened with salep flour, topped with cinnamon - popular winter comfort drink.
+Hot milk thickened with salep flour and finished with cinnamon, a winter warmer.

 milkHot